csc-training/csc-env-eff/_hands-on/allas/tutorial_allas-file-transfer.md

 {:start="2"}
 2. The command outputs an URL (public link).
 Copy it to your browser or send it to your friends 😎

-‼️ Note: a-flip takes just the filename, not the bucket name like many of the previous commands.
+‼️ Note: `a-flip` takes just the file name, not the bucket name like many of the previous commands.